Selection box: History

 Selection boxes became common around the early 20th century in Britain.
 Chocolatiers, Rowntree's and Cadbury pioneered the early selection boxes which were saved for by way of a Christmas club over many months, to be collected around Christmas time.
 Choice and variation of contents were the consumer's choice, and often the value of the selection box would exceed a week's wages.
 In more modern times the selection box as we know it has become a staple Christmas gift of chocolate.
-Each chocolate company produces these at Christmas time and they are often filling the spaces near supermarket checkouts.
+Each chocolate company produces these at Christmas time and they often fill the spaces near supermarket checkouts.
 In the 1960s and 1970s the selection box took on a more commercialized approach with games printed on the reverse of the boxes such as snakes and ladders, adding to the desirability of each brand's selection box offering.
 Children expectantly received a selection box each year and regarded them as a main Christmas gift.
 More recently the commercial arms of the chocolate companies insist on filling their festive selection boxes with predefined chocolate bar selections, and many a child will receive in excess of six selection boxes each Christmas.